Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 Memphis vs. Navy College Football Odds, Plays and Insights

-Oddsmakers heavily favor the Memphis Tigers (3-3, 0-0 AAC) when they host the Navy Midshipmen (1-4, 0-0 AAC) on Thursday, October 14, 2021 in a matchup between AAC opponents at the Liberty Bowl Memorial Stadium.
+AAC opponents meet when the Memphis Tigers (3-3, 0-0 AAC) host the Navy Midshipmen (1-4, 0-0 AAC) on Thursday, October 14, 2021 at the Liberty Bowl Memorial Stadium.
 Memphis is favored by 10.5 points.
-The contest's over/under is 55.
+The contest's point total is set at 55.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.